Too Young to Fail: Why Millennials Don’t Care About Saving Money for Retirement

-Christine Fahlund, vice president of T. Rowe Price investment services, told Reuters that Generation Y needs to save 15 to 20 percent of their annual incomes — starting at age 25 — in order to maintain their same standard of living in retirement.
+Christine Fahlund, vice president of T. Rowe Price investment services, told Reuters that members of Generation Y needs to save 15 to 20 percent of their annual incomes — starting at age 25 — in order to maintain their same standards of living in retirement.

 That sounded insane, even to me, until I used a retirement calculator to discover I’m pacing $2.6 million behind my total projected retirement needs.
 Time to up that contribution.

-The bright side ( if you want to call it that) is the economy is still doing poorly, which means investments are cheap, often undervalued and easier to buy into.
+The bright side (if you want to call it that) is the economy is still doing poorly, which means investments are cheap, often undervalued and easier to buy.
 Plus, we young ones are a lot better off than older generations — while workers in their 40s, 50s and even 60s are desperately trying to recoup the retirement savings they lost during the financial crisis, we have the next several decades to ride out market ups and downs.
 We have time on our side, the key ingredient to a whole lot of return on investment so long as we save.

 We all understand the importance of saving for retirement, but how do you actually begin a savings plan when you’ve gone your whole life without one?
 Here’s what I did:

-- Take advantage of employer matches: Remember that most companies don’t make you go at saving for retirement alone.
-Be sure you’re receiving an employer match — usually a percentage of salary, or a percentage of contributions — so you can take advantage of free money and grow savings that much faster.
+- Take advantage of employer matches: Remember that most companies don’t make you tackle your retirement savings alone.
+Be sure you’re receiving an employer match — usually a percentage of salary, or a percentage of contributions — so you can take advantage of free money and grow your savings that much faster.

-It may be difficult to start saving for a goal that’s 50 years away, but remember that the longer you wait, the harder it will be to catch up.
-Doing something is better than doing nothing, so open a retirement account today — even if you can only contribute $20 at a time.
+It might be difficult to start saving for a goal that’s 50 years away, but remember that the longer you wait, the harder it will be to catch up.
+Doing something is better than doing nothing, so open a retirement account today — even if you can only contribute a little bit to start.